Je t'aime en chocolat: When? Where?

 Usually leading up to Valentine's Day, the 2014 edition of Je t'aime en chocolat runs February 7 to February 9, 2014 --Friday from noon to 8 p.m., Saturday and Sunday from 10 a.m. to 6 p.m.-- at Marché Bonsecours.
 Special events include a chocolate-covered fashion show scheduled on both Saturday and Sunday at 4:30 p.m.

 Je t'aime en chocolat: What?

-Chocoholics may require drool towels upon entering an event featuring three days of chocolate discoveries, from incredible truffles -- I should know, I tried some -- to Montreal's best macarons to how to cook with cocoa to how to wear it.
+Chocoholics may require drool towels upon entering an event featuring three days of chocolate discoveries.
+Count on tasting everything from incredible truffles -- I should know, I tried some -- to Montreal's best macarons.
 In the form of workshops, conferences and direct access to chocolatiers, themes and discoveries from previous editions include:

 - learning how to make the Maya Flip